jts307/MazeProject1/DESIGN.md

 - Messages from the server including `AM_INIT_OK`, `AM_INIT_FAILED`, etc. These can be found in [amazing.h](amazing.h).

 Output(s):
-- one file to log the actions of all avatars, in the form of: Amazing_$USER_N_D.log, where $USER is the current user id, N is the value of nAvatars and D is the value of Difficulty.
+- one file to log the actions of all avatars, in the form of:
+- The name will be in the form: Amazing_$USER_N_D.log, where $USER is the current user id, N is the value of nAvatars and D is the value of Difficulty.
 - The first line of the file should contain $USER, the `MazePort`, and the date & time.
 - Messages to the server: `AM_INIT` which can be found in [amazing.h](amazing.h).

-##### In amazing_client.c:
+##### In avatar.c:

 Inputs:
-- The program takes the following command line arguments, given by *AMStartup.c*:
-  - `AvatarId`
-  - `nAvatars`
-  - `Difficulty`
-  - Host name or IP address of the server
-  - `MazePort`
-- The log file listed in the outputs for *AMStartup.c*.
+- No inputs directly from the user
 - The program takes input from the maze server in the form of the messages defined in [amazing.h](amazing.h).
 These include `AM_MAZE_SOLVED`, `AM_UNKNOWN_MSG_TYPE`, `AM_UNEXPECTED_MSG_TYPE`, `AM_AVATAR_OUT_OF_TURN`, `AM_TOO_MANY_MOVES`, `AM_SERVER_TIMEOUT`, `AM_SERVER_DISK_QUOTA`, and `AM_SERVER_OUT_OF_MEM`.

 Outputs: